 This is the only whole monastery, which has been excavated in Iceland and the northernmost monastery in Europe.

 The grave of the vagrant Jón Hrak at Skriðuklaustur

 Only one gravestone can be found in the cemetery by Skriðuklaustur, the grave, and gravestone of the vagrant Jón Hrak.

 There are many tales of this vagrant and it was believed that he was buried here in the cemetery.
 What is unique with his grave is that he is not buried east-west, which is customary here in Iceland, but south-north (út og suður).

 The Chief Forester Hákon Bjarnason (skógræktarsjóri) had a tombstone erected on the grave.
-There is a known poem about Jón Hrak, which goes like this in Icelandic:
+A well-known poem about Jón Hrak goes like this in Icelandic: